VET APPROVED

 Hot and Cold Temperatures

 Temperature swings are an obvious issue outside.
-As temperatures exceed 80°–85°F, your dog will become more susceptible to heat stress.
-On extra hot days, the threat of heat stroke can risk nervous system and GI dysfunction, collapse, sudden bleeding, and a host of other issues.
-Likewise, cold weather that drops a dog’s body temperature below 99°F can cause lethargy, irregular breathing, and other signs leading to collapse, organ failure, and potentially death.
+As temperatures exceed 70°–75°F, your dog will become more susceptible to heat stress.
+On extra hot days, the threat of heat stroke is a real risk and can endanger your dog’s life.
+Effects include nervous system and gastrointestinal dysfunction, bleeding, collapse, and shock.
+Likewise, cold weather that drops a dog’s body temperature below 99°F can cause signs of hypothermia such as lethargy, irregular breathing, and other signs leading to collapse, organ failure, and potentially death.

 Obese dogs and those of certain breeds are more susceptible to heat stress than others.
-Brachycephalic dogs like Pugs are particularly prone to respiratory problems and heat exhaustion, putting them at a higher risk when left outside for prolonged periods.
+Brachycephalic dogs like Pugs are particularly prone to heat exhaustion, putting them at a higher risk when left outside for prolonged periods.

 Unwanted Interactions